Caring for your pet in their twilight years

 If you notice signs of dental disease, which can include reluctance to eat, weight loss, smelly breath or abnormal looking teeth please book in at one of our branches.

 As our pets get older, their sight and hearing can deteriorate.
 Although it is often not an easy fix to correct these issues there are many things you can do at home to help your older pet manage.
 A member of our nursing or veterinary team would be happy to advise you about management of these issues.

 Elderly animals often have a weakened immune system, and so it is even more important to keep up with their preventative treatments, both anti parasite treatments (flea, worm and tick) and vaccinations to keep them healthy.

 It is also a time in their life where they would benefit from regular examinations, so a yearly vaccination check can be invaluable in detecting abnormalities before they cause serious illness.
-And in geriatric animals it is can be beneficial to increase the frequency of these checks to 6 monthly.
+And in geriatric animals it is can be beneficial to increase the frequency of these checks to six-monthly.

-If you would like to book in for a health check, or if you would like to find out about our 365 Healthcare Plan which includes your animals’ preventative care and twice yearly health checks, please ring the surgery.
+If you would like to book in for a health check, or if you would like to find out about our 365 Care Plan which includes your animals’ preventative care and twice-yearly health checks, please ring your local branch.

 If you would like more detail about some of the medical conditions that can affect elderly cats in particular, read our other article on ‘senior cat care’ which focuses on illnesses found commonly in senior cats.
 There is more information about the first signs of these problems and also an explanation of these conditions if your pet has been diagnosed with one of them.